Alicia Gaspar de Alba

-Biography
+Life

 Gaspar de Alba was born on July 29, 1958, in El Paso, Texas, near its border with Ciudad Juárez.
-She received a bachelor's in 1980 and a master's in 1983 in English from the University of Texas at El Paso, and a Ph.D. in American Studies in 1994 from the University of New Mexico.
-She teaches classes on border consciousness, bilingual creative writing, Chicana Lesbian literature, barrio popular culture, and graduate courses on Chicana theory.
+She earned a Bachelor of Arts in 1980 and a Master of Arts in 1983 in English from the University of Texas at El Paso, and a Ph.D. in American Studies in 1994 from the University of New Mexico.
+Her doctoral dissertation "Mi Casa [No] Es Su Casa: The Cultural Politics of Chicano Art" won the 1994 Ralph Henry Gabriel American Studies Association Award for best dissertation in the field.

+Gaspar de Alba is married to artist Alma López.

+Career

+Since 1994, she has taught in the Chicana/o Studies department at UCLA, where she offers classes on border consciousness, bilingual creative writing, Chicana Lesbian literature, barrio popular culture, femicide in Ciudad Juárez, and graduate courses on Chicana feminist theory.

-In 1994, she was one of six founding faculty members of the then César Chávez Center for Interdisciplinary Instruction in Chicana and Chicano Studies at University of California, Los Angeles.
-Gaspar de Alba served as chair of that department from 2007 to 2010 and worked to approve and implement the second Ph.D. program in Chicana/o Studies at UCLA.
-Since 2013, Gaspar de Alba has been chairing the LGBTQ Studies Department at UCLA, where she is also working on a proposal for the first Ph.D. program in LGBTQ Studies in the nation.
+In 1994, she was one of six founding faculty members of the then César Chávez Center for Interdisciplinary Instruction in Chicana and Chicano Studies at University of California, Los Angeles, now renamed the Department of Chicana/o and Central American Studies.
+Gaspar de Alba served as chair of that department from 2007 to 2010 and wrote the proposal for a Ph.D. program in Chicana/o Studies at UCLA, which accepted its first cohort in 2012.
+Gaspar de Alba chaired the UCLA LGBTQ Studies Program from 2013-2019, where she implemented QScholars, an annual queer undergraduate research symposium, and Queer Cats: A Journal of LGBTQ Studies, the first queer eScholarship journal at UCLA.